About This Episode

 Brendan Browne 0:00

 It’s easy to stand up on stage and be seen to be a vocal proponent and a vocal supporter of Palestine and to express your disgust, but it has to yield actual results.
-There has to be some kind of commitment to boycott divestment and sanctions.
-There has to be some kind of consequences with having Irish universities partner with Israeli institutions that are engaged in providing the apparatus that supports the war.
+There has to be some kind of commitment to boycott, divestment, and sanctions.
+There has to be some kind of consequences for having Irish universities partner with Israeli institutions that are engaged in providing the apparatus that supports the war.
 There has to be some kind of wider consideration of Ireland’s links to Israel.

 Yara Hawari 0:35

-From Al Shabaka, the Palestinian Policy Network, I am Yara Hawari and this is Rethinking Palestine.
+From Al-Shabaka, the Palestinian Policy Network, I am Yara Hawari, and this is Rethinking Palestine.

-Last month the Irish government announced that it would intervene in the South African led genocide case against the Israeli regime at the International Court of Justice.
-The government alongside Spain, Belgium and others has also announced its readiness to recognize the state of Palestine.
-Irish Prime Minister elect Simon Harris delivered a strong speech at the beginning of April 2024 where he said, “Prime Minister Netanyahu, let me say this to you this evening.
+Last month the Irish government announced that it would intervene in the South African-led genocide case against the Israeli regime at the International Court of Justice.
+The government, alongside Spain, Belgium, and others, has also announced its readiness to recognize the state of Palestine.
+Irish Prime Minister-elect Simon Harris delivered a strong speech at the beginning of April 2024 where he said, “Prime Minister Netanyahu, let me say this to you this evening.
 The Irish people could not be clearer.
 We’re repulsed by your actions.
-Cease fire now and let the aid flow safely.”
+Ceasefire now and let the aid flow safely.”

 This hasn’t come out of nowhere.
 The Irish government has delivered consistent critique of the Israeli regime since the beginning of its assault on Gaza last October.
 However, many in the Irish solidarity movement have felt that the rhetoric hasn’t been strong enough and is not reflected in action and policy.